 Breastfeeding classes cover the function and structure of the breast, latching and positioning, nutrition, feeding patterns, growth spurts and recommendations on pumping and storage of breast milk.

-Weekly groups for pregnant women, new mothers and their families provide a friendly and supportive environment to discuss questions regarding breastfeeding, newborn care and adjusting to parenthood.
+Weekly groups for pregnant patients, new mothers and their families provide a friendly and supportive environment to discuss questions about breastfeeding, newborn care and adjusting to parenthood.

 Infant Feeding at Mass General